Does Tea Tree Oil Really Work to Clear Acne?

 Anti-inflammatory effect: A chemical in this naturally-occurring oil, called terpinen-4-ol, blocks molecules that cause inflammation in the skin, thereby reducing the swelling and inflammation in acne lesions.

-Antibacterial effect: Terpinen-4-ol also kills some of the bacteria found in acne lesions, called Propionibacterium acnes (P. acnes) by breaking down the bacteria's cell membrane.
-However, this power of tea tree oil to kill bacteria is much more impressive in the lab than it is in human skin.
+Antibacterial effect: Terpinen-4-ol also kills some of the bacteria found in acne lesions, called Cutibacterium acnes (C. acnes) by breaking down the bacteria's cell membrane.
+However, tea tree oil's prowess at killing bacteria is much more impressive in the lab than it is in human skin.
 In other words, scientists have seen tea tree oil kill bacteria in a petri dish very well, but find that it has a harder time killing bacteria when applied to human skin.1,2

 How Effective Is Tea Tree Oil?

-Two studies have shown that tea tree oil can significantly reduce acne lesions, and is 3-5X more effective than a placebo.
+Three studies have shown that tea tree oil can significantly reduce acne lesions, and is 3 - 5X more effective than a placebo.
 In other words, it appears to be the real deal.
 However, these studies also showed that acne was not completely cleared, so don't expect a dramatic improvement or completely clear skin if using only tea tree oil to treat acne.

 Expand to read details of studies on tea tree oil's effectiveness

-One clinical study looked at how effectively tea tree oil combined with lavender oil and jojoba oil treated acne.
+One clinical study published in the Journal of Convergence Information Technology in 2013 looked at how effectively tea tree oil combined with lavender oil and jojoba oil treated acne.
 Scientists divided 54 college students into two groups.
 The researchers gave the first group a standard acne treatment as well as the tea tree, lavender, and jojoba oils treatment twice a day for four weeks.
 The second group was given only the standard treatment.
 All the students applied the treatments twice daily for four weeks.
-Those adding the oils to their treatment "showed significant decreases in both non-inflammatory and inflammatory lesions, whereas the control group showed a significant decrease of only the non-inflammatory lesions."The group using the oils also saw a 12% reduction in sebum production while the other group did not.2
+Those adding the oils to their treatment "showed significant decreases in both non-inflammatory and inflammatory lesions, whereas the control group showed a significant decrease of only the non-inflammatory lesions."The group using the oils also saw a 12% reduction in sebum production while the other group did not."2

-In another study, subjects with acne applied tea tree oil as a topical 5% gel treatment twice daily for 45 days.
+In another study, published in the Indian Journal of Dermatology, Venereology and Leprology in 2007, subjects with acne applied tea tree oil as a topical 5% gel treatment twice daily for 45 days.
 Scientists then compared the subjects' skin with a group of people who had applied a placebo gel containing no active ingredients.
 They found that the group applying the tea tree oil gel saw a significant reduction in acne lesions.
 "The mean total acne lesions in the 5% tea tree oil group reduced from 21.16 before treatment to 11.33 after six weeks of treatment, a reduction of 43.64%...In terms of total acne lesions and acne severity index, tea tree oil gel was 3.55 times and 5.75 times more effective than placebo respectively.
 Side-effects with both groups were relatively similar and tolerable."3

 For an apples to apples comparison, scientists have also pitted tea tree oil against common acne treatments.
-It was shown to be more effective than the topical antibiotic erythromycin, but not as effective as benzoyl peroxide.
+It was shown to be more effective than the topical antibiotic erythromycin, but less effective than benzoyl peroxide.

 Tea tree oil vs. Erythromycin

 Tea tree oil was shown to be moderately more effective than erythromycin, a commonly prescribed topical antibiotic for acne.
 Tea tree oil also has a vastly improved safety profile when compared with erythromycin, and has fewer adverse effects.
-But again, the evidence shows that tea tree oil can reduce acne, but not dramatically eliminate it.
+But again, the evidence shows that tea tree oil can only moderately reduce acne, and not eliminate it.

 Expand to read details of studies